TeachstoneLLC/puppetmaster-sync/README.md

 ## Configuration file

-Should have one key - branches - a hash, with the branch name as key and the directory as value.
+* branches - a hash, with the branch name as key and the directory as value.
 Example:
+* user - user to run the puppet pull as

 ```
 branches:
   develop: /etc/puppet/develop
   master:  /etc/puppet/master
+user:
+  puppet
 ```